 Natural Hazards

 Natural hazards include all geological, hydrological, meteorological, climatological events as well as wildfire phenomena that can cause harm to the environment, humans and infrastructure due to the events’ location, severity, and frequency.
-Geological hazards include earthquakes and earthquake-triggered phenomena such as tsunamis and liquefaction, landslides, avalanches (snow or rock), mudflows, volcanic eruptions, lahars and ash falls and pyroclastic flows.
+Geological hazards include earthquakes and earthquake-triggered phenomena such as tsunamis and liquefaction, landslides, avalanches (snow or rock), mudflows, volcanic eruptions, lahars and ash fall and pyroclastic flows.
 Natural hazard assessments provide information on the probability of the location, the severity, and the possible time frame of when to expect the occurrence of a dangerous phenomenon.
 These studies rely heavily on inter-disciplinary scientific information including in-depth geologic, geomorphic and soil studies; climate and hydrological data; and topographic maps, aerial photographs, and satellite imagery.

 Other Options

 Geologists often work in many other fields.
 Some forensic scientists are geologists by training, as are some metallurgists and mineralogists.
 Banks and insurance companies use geologists as risk analysts for business loans and policies, and some geologists end up working as stock brokers at the stock exchange.
-Geology at its core is about evaluating evidence and making the best logical decision based on the evidence, and this skill can be transferred to many other fields.
+Geology, at its core, is about evaluating evidence and making the best logical decision based on the evidence, and this skill can be transferred to many other fields.
 But in general, geologists are present everywhere in the professional world.
 Imagine a world without energy resources, water, building materials and without mining!
-All of these needs geologists and other geoscientists.
+All of these need geologists and other geoscientists.

 Copyright © University of Pretoria 2024.
 All rights reserved.